ajarv/go-app/Readme.md

 ### Cloudfoundry access
 If you don't have access to cloudfoundry you can follow the tutorial [here](http://operator-workshop.cloudfoundry.org/agenda/) to provision it on a local linux box.
+OR
+you may get a trial account at [https://pivotal.io/platform](https://pivotal.io/platform)

 #### 4.1  White deployment
 ```